“Baby new season Jersey Royals, served warm and buttered are exquisite draped in crème fraîche and dolloped with caviar.”

 And you can even roast them.
 Below I explain how to both boil and roast.

-They’re wonderful just plain, with butter and a little salt (Maldon for choice – follow this link though for more choices on the salt). but I give some other creative ideas for what you can do with a Jersey Royal or two.
+They’re wonderful just plain, with butter and a little salt (Maldon for choice – follow this link though for more choices on the salt), but, again, below, I also give some other creative ideas for what you can do with a Jersey Royal or two.

 Follow this link for a list of other waxy potato types.